bostonmak/ProjectNano2/README.md

 ---
 ### Building the JAR (New Method)

-`./gradlew clean build` To construct the jar
+To construct the jar
+`./gradlew clean build`

 The jar is now located at `build/dist`

+To construct the jar and copy it to the `dist/` directory `./gradlew buildAndCopy`

 ### Running the Server